sapbuild/Admin/README.md

 ```sh
 node-inspector --no-preload
 ```
-The option --no-preload will speed up the initiliziation dramatically as it doesn't preload all source files, but loads them when neccessary.
+The option --no-preload will speed up the initialization dramatically as it doesn't preload all source files, but loads them when necessary.

 ## Create a user with the Admin role